 Together we found that the true market opportunity was larger than previously quantified, and this analysis isolated a number of triggers that typically presaged a purchase decision.
 This created a wider funnel of opportunities.
 Stax quantified the complete number of decisions made in a given year, categorizing each by the nature of the decision (for example, non-competitive changes versus leveraging existing supplier processes).

 Next, we developed a deeper understanding of the competition: how they performed in competitive bid situations and where they won.
-This enabled us to advise the client on how to qualify needs by customer and to position services in a way that had better odds of winning the day.
+This enabled us to advise the client on how to qualify needs by the customer and to position services in a way that had better odds of winning the day.
 Collectively this helped the client reposition itself in terms of sales force allocation, marketing, and brand positioning, including price and features.
 Within 15 months of the start of Stax’s 3-month engagement, this client had doubled their close rate, adding $70M per year in revenue and an additional 10% in equity value.

 While this framework requires sophisticated analytics and data integration, it really is an exercise in common sense: better allocating efforts and resources by boiling data down to practical information.
 Our experience suggests that by using this framework, it is possible to get that all-important head start and the results quickly pay for themselves.